jmtruffa/yields/README.md

-This API returns the yield or price of a given pre-loaded bond in bonds.json
+This API returns the yield or price of a given pre-loaded bond in bonds.json The endpoint checks if the requested bond is zerocoupon.
+ If bonds is index adjusted, it will look for the coefficientes of IssueDate, settlementDate and calculate a ratio.
+Works only with CER (http://www.bcra.gob.ar/PublicacionesEstadisticas/Principales_variables_datos.asp?serie=3540&detalle=CER%A0(Base%202.2.2002=1))

 The script implements Gin-gonic to set up an API and the following endpoints: